Tuesday 7 July – 11 August

 - wants to develop a personal style

-Weeks 1 & 2 History and Process – Research and explore the work, themes and techniques of artist David Hockney.
-Start a personal watercolour journal.
+Weeks 1 & 2 History and Process – Research and explore the work, themes and techniques of artist David Hockney. and start a personal watercolour journal.

 Weeks 3 & 4 Colour Mixing – Watch demonstrations on colour theory and do exercises.
-Create an original painting that incorporates new colour mixing techniques.
+Create an original painting that incorporates the colour mixing techniques we have learned.

 Materials Needed: you will need to provide your own materials for this course.
 Suppliers are listed below.